hzrd149/nostrudel/README.md

 My goals for this project is to learn as much as I can about nostr (by implementing everything myself) and to have a client that works exactly how I like.

-There are many features missing from this client and I wont get around to implementing everything (probably no DM support). but if you like the client you are welcome to use it.
+There are many features missing from this client and I wont get around to implementing everything. but if you like the client you are welcome to use it.

 Live Instance: [nostrudel.ninja](https://nostrudel.ninja)